ea2399/runpodWhisperx-Updated/README.md

 # Summary

+**2025 Update:** Dockerfile now targets the latest `runpod/pytorch` base image with Python 3.11 and CUDA 12.8.
+The required Python packages have been upgraded to modern versions.

 This is a Docker Image that runs the [WhisperX](https://github.com/m-bain/whisperX) repository.
 This is specifically for Runpod, where the handler is setup to get a response with an audio encoded in base64 as a string:

 ```